trackow/LittlePicture2023/README.md

 # LittlePicture2023
 Notebook to reproduce the submission Out of Orbit to the [Little Pictures of climate competition 2023](https://climate.esa.int/en/littlepicturescompetition/).
+Click [here](./LittlePictures_ERA5_global_2t.ipynb) to see all steps to reproduce the image below.

 ## Out of Orbit by Thomas Rackow